Richard W. Nunley

 Read this column, as well as the Peg Board article with more about Mr. Nunley, including several quotes from former students.

 He is survived by his wife, Sue, and daughters Diana Nunley Johnson and Felicity Nunley, and their families, including four grandchildren.
 A brief memorial will be held in Portland on Monday, and the family is planning a service in the Berkshires this summer.

 Mr. Nunley will be recognized during the Memorial Service at Reunion Weekend, June 17-19, as well as at other times during the weekend.
 Peg Board magazine will publish a tribute to Mr. Nunley in the summer 2016 issue.
-If you would like to share your memories of Mr. Nunley with our community, please send your tributes and remembrances to Craig Westcott, Assistant Head of School for Advancement and External Relations.
+If you would like to share your memories of Mr. Nunley with our community, please send your tributes and remembrances to Lawrence Klein, Assistant Head of School for Institutional Advancement and General Counsel.
 Please send cards and letters to Sue Nunley at 12705 SE River Road, Apt 317N, Portland, OR, 97222-9777.
 Or email a message to Diana, who will share it with the family.